Thu., Aug. 28, 2008

 These are migrating fish coming from the ocean, probably to spawn up the rivers, Scott said.

-The migrators are silver and black and look distinctly different from resident stripers.
-The residents hail from the Mullica River and are a golden color from the tannic water common in Jersey and the Pine Barrens.
+are a golden color from the tannic waters in Jersey and the Pine Barrens.

 To reach Graveling Point, anglers hike up the beach from the end of Radio Road.
-A creek has to be crossed, and the water is deep during mid to high tides, even deeper than a person’s head at high water.
+A creek has to be crossed, and the water is deep during mid to high tides, even deeper than a person’s head at high waters.
 So be careful about the tides, and waders are a good idea.

 Low tides are completely manageable, require no waders to ford the creek, and are the best to fish earlier in the season anyway.
 When crossing the creek, stick to the sandbar at its mouth, and avoid venturing too far either into the bay or toward the creek, or you might end up swimming.
 Be careful not to get stranded on the point side of the creek when the tide rises.